open-energy-transition/Oh-my-Grid/docs/starter-kit.md

 5\.
 Download this <a href="https://github.com/open-energy-transition/grid-mapping-starter-kit/blob/main/josm-config/transmission_grid_mapping_template.joz" target="_blank">template</a> session, and in JOSM go to File>Open and open the .joz file. <br>

 6\.
 Create an OSM [account](https://www.openstreetmap.org/user/new?cookie_test=true) if you don't have one.
 Once you do, go to `Preferences → OSM Server` and press authorise now.
 Login with your OSM account, and authorise.
-Your account is now linked to JOSM on your device.
-Be aware that your token will be stored in your local preferences.xml file.
-Do not share this file with anyone. <br>
+Your account is now linked to JOSM on your device. :exclamation: Be aware that your token will be stored in your local preferences.xml file.
+Do not share your preferences file with anyone. <br>

 7\.
 Finally, activate "expert mode" in `View → Expert mode`.
 This will enable using Overpass API. <br>